 Canning season is upon us and at Noshing With The Nolands we are busy all season preserving summer’s bounty.
 This year we decided to make a Strawberry Rhubarb Jam recipe to enjoy.
 This flavor combination can’t be beaten with sweet strawberries and tart rhubarb.

 We enjoyed making this jam and with only 4 ingredients and no pectin, it couldn’t have been easier.
-We had already made a Blueberry Rhubarb Jam using this method and it turned out great.
-Let us explore the world of jam making with you.
+We had already made a No-Pectin Raspberry Jam and Blueberry Rhubarb Jam using this method and it turned out great or try our Blackberry Freezer Jam or Peach Freezer Jam too.
+Let us explore the world of jam-making with you.

 Helpful Items for This Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.